A New Way to Tour Historic Battlefields

 The resulting Battle Apps were released in 2010 and 2011 and were praised by users.
 “The historical research is solid and easy to read and reread at your leisure.
 Great videos, images, and design,” noted one customer review.
 “Along with the Gettysburg Battlefield app, the Fredericksburg Battle app represents ground-breaking integration of GPS and iPhone technology to change the way we understand these battles,” noted another.

-Since the release of the first two Battle Apps in 2010 and 2011, History Associates has continued to collaborate with the American Battlefield Trust in developing content for subsequent Battle Apps.
-These include Cedar Creek, Petersburg, Second Manassas, Antietam, Appomattox, Overland Campaign, and Brandy Station.
+Since the release of the first two Battle Apps, History Associates has continued to collaborate with the Trust in developing content for subsequent Battle Apps.
+These include Cedar Creek, Petersburg, Second Manassas, Antietam, Appomattox, Overland Campaign, Brandy Station, and Richmond.
 These apps are designed for use on Apple’s iOS platform (iPhone, iPod Touch, and iPad) and Android devices.

 For more information about the content, use, and availability of GPS-enabled American Battlefield Trust Battle Apps, please visit www.battlefields.org/visit/mobile-apps.